 - Pack of cards – be ready for drinking games and socialising

-- Crate of beer – great for inviting people into your room and looking like a top guy/gal
+- Crate of beer/bottle of Vodka – great for inviting new mates into your room

-- Insurance – You might want to be covered so make sure you have student insurance
+- Insurance – you’ll want to be covered (see our guide to student insurance)

-- Your essentials – for example, glasses, contact lenses, hair straighteners etc.
+- Your own essentials – such as reading glasses, hair straighteners etc

-Add any of your own ‘what to take to university’ suggestions in the comments!
+Please do add any of your own ‘what to take to university’ suggestions in the comments!
 Otherwise, we wish you the best of luck